 - Whether students with different needs respond differently to the program.

 The methods included pre and post surveys to measure change over time.
 The student results were compared to students from non-participating schools, to ensure the changes noted could be attributed to the program and not just from student maturation.
 There were also several parent/carer interviews, teacher interviews, student focus groups and student case studies, in an effort to gain deeper insights into the nature of the program and its impact.

 This research was conducted by researchers from the Melbourne School of Population and Global Health at The University of Melbourne.
-The research team includes Professor Lisa Gibbs, Dr Karen Block, Ms Hannah Morrice and Dr Karen Block.
+The research team includes Professor Lisa Gibbs, Dr Lauren Carpenter, Dr Elena Swift, Ms Hannah Morrice and Dr Karen Block.
 Additional investigators providing expert advice included Professor Nicola Reavley, Dr Rebecca Armstrong, Professor Andrew Mackinnon, Ms Janette Cook, Mr Derek McCormack, Professor Lou Harms and Mr Jason Gaffee.

-The University of Melbourne recruitment and data collection team includes: Dr Anna Barrett, Ms Kathryn Young, Dr Dakhina Mitra, Ms Kate Burke, and Ms Molly Harrington
+The University of Melbourne recruitment and data collection team included: Dr Anna Barrett, Ms Kathryn Young, Dr Dakhina Mitra, Ms Kate Burke, and Ms Molly Harrington

 What contribution will this make?